 Finding Out If Your Mac Has the Turbo Boost Feature

-1. Click on the Apple logo in the top-left corner and select “About This Mac.”
+- Select the Apple logo in your Mac’s menu bar and click “About This Mac.”

 Enabling or Disabling Turbo Boost

 You can manually enable and disable Turbo Boost using the Turbo Boost Switcher application.
 Turbo Switcher is available as a free or paid application, but this tutorial uses the free version.

 Once you’ve installed Turbo Boost Switcher, launch the application.
 Click on the icon that Turbo Boost added to your Mac’s menu bar automatically.

 If Turbo Boost is already enabled, you’ll see a “Disable Turbo Boost” message.
 By contrast, if Turbo Boost is disabled, you’ll see an “Enable Turbo Boost” message.
 You can use these settings to manually toggle Turbo Boost on and off.

 The first time you try to manually toggle Turbo Boost, macOS will ask for your admin username and password.